jakobnissen/jakobnissen.github.io/posts/badjulia.md

 end
 ```

-You can define methods for abstract types, which are inherited by all its subtypes.
+You can define methods for abstract types, which are inherited by all its subtypes (that is, _behaviour_ can be inherited, but not _data_).
 But if a concrete type define the same method, that will overwrite the abstract one:

 ```julia
 # Generic function, is slow